 Making Space for Spirituality in Therapy

-I often come back to Jungian depth psychology that addressed these questions of the “soul”.
-I also come back to the roots of the word psychology, from the Greek psyche (soul) and logos (study).
-At its origins, psychology was truly about the study of the human soul (!) in the broadest sense.
-Over time, modern Western psychology has narrowed this into something more focused on thoughts, emotions, and behaviour, which is a beautiful thing but I notice how often spirituality and the sacred end up treated as outside the scope of therapy even though it’s very much within our scope.
-In fact, the Canadian Counselling & Psychotherapy Association (CCPA) officially states that “the therapeutic process applies ‘recognized cognitive, affective, expressive, somatic, spiritual, developmental, behavioural, learning and systemic principles’ to facilitate human change.
+As a Registered Counselling Therapist, I often come back to Jungian depth psychology, which explored these questions of the soul.
+I also return to the roots of the word psychology, from the Greek psyche (soul) and logos (study).
+At its origins, psychology was the study of the soul.
+Over time, modern Western psychology has narrowed its focus toward thoughts, emotions, and behaviour, which has brought important advances to the field.
+Yet spirituality and the sacred are often treated as outside the scope of psychotherapy, even though it is officially within the scope of psychotherapy and spirituaity is indeed a part of many people’s lived experiences.
+The Canadian Counselling and Psychotherapy Association (CCPA) recognizes this, stating that “the therapeutic process applies recognized cognitive, affective, expressive, somatic, spiritual, developmental, behavioural, learning and systemic principles to facilitate human change.”

-As a Registered Counselling Therapist, I offer spiritually-informed psychotherapy (in addition to my Master’s in Counselling Psychology from McGill and countless hours of professional development, I am recently trained with the Psychotherapy & Spirituality Institute in New York), and I want to be clear that this is not about providing spiritual guidance or promoting any belief system.
-It is a framework that recognizes spirituality, the sacred and the search for meaning as part of psychological life.
+Alongside my license and Master’s in Counselling Psychology from McGill University and ongoing professional development, I have received training in spiritually-informed psychotherapy through the Psychotherapy & Spirituality Institute in New York.
+This approach is not about providing spiritual guidance or promoting any particular belief system.
+It is a clinical framework that recognizes spirituality, the sacred, and the search for meaning as important parts of psychological life.

 Posted in